 Estimated Payouts For Brain Cancer Misdiagnosis

 An award for a successful medical negligence claim could be comprised of up to two heads.
-These are called general damages and special damages.
+These are normally called general damages and special damages.

 We have used the JCG to create the following table as a guide.
 Each claim is different; therefore, the amount awarded will vary depending on the details of the case.
+Please note that the figure in the top row was not taken from the JCG.

 Compensation Guidelines

-Type of Harm Severity Notes on the Harm Guideline Compensation Brackets
+Type of Harm | Severity | Guideline Compensation Brackets |

 Are Special Damages Awarded In Medical Negligence Claims?